Hershey, Pennsylvania: 2020 census

-2010
+2010 census

 As of the 2010 census, there were 14,257 people living there.
 Hershey was made up of 83.5% White, 6.6% Asian, 6.2% African American, and 3.5% in other categories.
 3.4% identify as Hispanic or Latino.

 Transportation

 U.S. Route 422, also known as Chocolate Avenue, runs through the center of Hershey, and U.S. Route 322, also known as Governor Road, passes south of the center.
 The two highways merge at the western end of Hershey at an interchange with Pennsylvania Route 39.
 US 422 leads east 43 mi to Reading, and US 322 leads southeast 28 mi to Ephrata and west 15 mi to Harrisburg, the state capital.
 Route 39 provides access to Hersheypark and Chocolate World, located in the northern part of the CDP, and continues north 6 mi to Interstate 81 at Skyline View.

 Hershey is accessible via Harrisburg International Airport, approximately 12 mi to the southwest.
 Amtrak's Keystone Service provides frequent rail service to the nearby towns of Middletown (9 miles), Harrisburg (13 miles) and Elizabethtown Amtrak Station (11 miles), as well as its eastern terminus in Philadelphia (95 miles).
 CAT and LT (formerly known as COLT) provide bus service.

 From 1944 to 1981, Hershey had its own small general aviation airport on the front lawn of the Milton Hershey Middle School.